 What is Strategic Alliance (Definition)

 Strategic Alliance (SA) is a corporate restructuring strategy.
 It is an agreement between two entities to pool their resources for achieving a common business goal.
-They are generally entered when each entity to the agreement possess some kind of an expertise.
-This expertise, when combined makes them complete and provides a distinct competitive advantage to both the entities.
-Unlike Joint Venture, SA doesn’t necessitate the creation of the new entity.
-As a result, the entities involved in SA can continue to operate as an independent entity.
+They are generally entered when each entity in the agreement possesses some kind of expertise.
+This expertise, when combined, makes them complete and provides a distinct competitive advantage to both entities.
+Unlike Joint ventures, SA doesn’t necessitate the creation of a new entity.
+As a result, the entities involved in SA can continue to operate as independent entities.

-Generally, a strategic alliance is entered into to gain geographical presence, achieve economies of scale through alliance for manufacturing or to gain access to research/technology etc.
+Generally, a strategic alliance is entered into to gain geographical presence, achieve economies of scale through alliance for manufacturing, or gain access to research/technology, etc.

 Types of Strategic Alliances

 Horizontal Strategic Alliance

 It is an alliance between companies operating in the same business area.
-In other words, companies which were competitors previously now join hands to enhance their competitiveness against other competitors in the market.
+In other words, companies that were competitors previously now join hands to enhance their competitiveness against other competitors in the market.
 The classic example of this kind of SA is Renault – Nissan Alliance.
-The SA between both the entities is neither by a merger of nor by an acquisition, however, it is through a cross holding agreement.
-This kind of SA provided both the companies with competitive advantages like economies of scale as the raw material cost can be negotiated for larger volumes, logistics cost can be rationalized, research & development cost can be rationalized and even marketing and servicing network can be commonly utilized.
+The SA between both entities is neither by a merger nor by an acquisition.
+However, it is through a cross-holding agreement.
+This kind of SA provided both the companies with competitive advantages like economies of scale as the raw material cost can be negotiated for larger volumes, logistics costs can be rationalized, research & development costs can be rationalized, and even marketing and servicing network can be commonly utilized.
 One new term trending these days in the financial market is bancassurance is also a very good example of this type of alliance.

 Vertical Strategic Alliance

-This kind of alliance is largely seen between upstream and downstream value chain of firms product.
-For E.g. Ink manufacturers entering into a strategic alliance with Pigment manufacturers, this kind of arrangement ensures ink manufacturers with a consistent supply of requisite kind of Pigment.
-Further, a car manufacturer entering new geography may enter into an SA with distributors which enable it to expand rapidly.
+This kind of alliance is largely seen between upstream and downstream value chains of firms’ products.
+E.g., Ink manufacturers enter into a strategic alliance with Pigment manufacturers.
+This kind of arrangement ensures ink manufacturers with a consistent supply of requisite kinds of Pigment.
+Further, a car manufacturer entering new geography may enter into an SA with distributors, which enable it to expand rapidly.

 Various Ways of entering into a Strategic Alliance